Daniel-Ricardo-Simao-Projects/SEC-ibft/README.md

 7. **Fake Balance Response** - A test to check if the client ignores a fake balance response from a bizantine node
 8. **Byzantine Broadcast** - A test to send different order of transactions to each node during the consensus process, attempting to create inconsistencies in the system state

+The tests can be made mixed up.
+For example, you can choose to do Double Spend test on client with Leader with fake signature test on nodes.

 ## Maven

 It's also possible to run the project manually by using Maven.